|Version||Author/ Editor||Release Date|

 If you move from Dringhouses Scouts, to another Scout Group or Explorer Scout Unit we will transfer your or your child’s personal data to them (with your consent).

 We will never sell your personal data to any third party for the purposes of marketing.

 Your personal data will be treated as strictly confidential.
 We will only share your data with third parties outside of the organisation where there is a legitimate reason to do so.
 We will take steps to anonymise the data we provide (i.e. collective reporting on gender, ethnicity, age, etc.).
 If identifiable data is to be shared we will seek your consent.

 Third Party Data Processors

-Dringhouses (PC) Scout Group, employs the services of the following third-party data processors:
+Dringhouses Scouts, employs the services of the following third-party data processors:

-The Scout Association via its adult membership system “Compass” which is used to record the personal data of leaders, adults and parents, guardians or carers who have undergone a Disclosure and Barring Service (DBS) check.
+The Scouts via its adult membership system “Compass” which is used to record the personal data of leaders, adults and parents, guardians or carers who have undergone a Disclosure and Barring Service (DBS) check.

 Online Youth Manager Ltd (Online Scout Manager) which is used to record the personal data, badge records, event and attendance records etc, we have a data processing agreement in place with online youth manager, more information is available at https://www.onlinescoutmanager.co.uk/security.html

-GSuite (Google Inc.) used to store contract details of adult members of the Group, send and receive emails, share calendars for public and internal events, share files internally and store data.
+GSuite (Google Inc.) used to store contact details of adult members of the Group, send and receive emails, share calendars for public and internal events, share files internally and store data.